|Court:||United States District Court for the Northern District of Illinois|

 Please note the Claim Form is no longer available.

 This is a securities fraud class action on behalf of a class of persons and entities who purchased common stock of Baxter International, Inc. (“Baxter” or the “Company”) from February 21, 2019 through October 23, 2019, inclusive.

-Lead Plaintiffs Have Reached a Proposed Settlement for $16 Million
+Lead Plaintiffs Have Settled the Action for $16 Million

-The Court-appointed Lead Plaintiffs, Louisiana Municipal Police Employees’ Retirement System and Varma Mutual Pension Insurance Company (“Lead Plaintiffs”), on behalf of themselves and the Settlement Class, have reached a proposed settlement of the Action for $16,000,000 in cash that, if approved, will resolve the Action (the “Settlement”).
+The Court-appointed Lead Plaintiffs, Louisiana Municipal Police Employees’ Retirement System and Varma Mutual Pension Insurance Company (“Lead Plaintiffs”), on behalf of themselves and the Settlement Class, have reached a settlement of the Action for $16,000,000 in cash that resolves the Action (the “Settlement”).

 On January 31, 2020, the Honorable Sara L. Ellis appointed Louisiana Municipal Police Employees Retirement System as co-Lead Plaintiff and BLB&G as co-Lead Counsel for the Class.
 Lead Plaintiffs filed a Class Action Complaint on June 25, 2020.
 Defendants moved to dismiss the Class Action Complaint on August 24, 2020, and Lead Plaintiffs submitted an Opposition to this motion on October 8, 2020.
 On January 12, 2021, Judge Ellis granted Defendants’ motion to dismiss and granted leave to file an amended Class Action Complaint to cure the pleading deficiencies.
 The deadline for Lead Plaintiffs to file the amendment was set by the Court for February 26, 2021.